ethanthoma/personal-website/posts/odin_errdefer.md

 }
 ```

-The trick of this trick is:
+The trick here is:

 - By including `err` in the function signature, we have a reference to the error
   state within our `defer` statement.
 - The `defer` is conditional, checking the value of `err` before deciding
   whether to clean up `copied_slice`.
 - By default, `err` is `.None`, signaling no error.

 ### It was Trap: Default Values

-Odin has the concept of default values.
-When you define a variable without a
+Odin has a feature of setting default values for uninitialized variables.
+For
-value, it gets set to a default value:
+instance, an int defaults to 0:

 ```odin
 some_number: int // this is equal to 0
 ```

 For booleans, the default is `false` which makes sense (from the C world) but
-leads to a sneaky bug if you're not careful:
+leads to a sneaky bug if you're not careful.

+Consider this alternative implementation using a boolean to signal success:

 ```odin
 find_and_replace :: proc(slice: []u32, find, replace: u32) -> (ok: bool) {